, , ,

 Starting seedlings under a table.

-Larger seedlings maturing before being transplanted.
+Larger seedlings mature before being transplanted.
 The heat mat is turned off.

 Now it’s your turn

-We’ve given you lots of information and details on building your own seed starting station.
-Use this article as a checklist and you’ll soon see the strongest and healthiest seedlings ever ready for transplanting into your garden!
+We’ve provided you with lots of information and details on building your own seed starting station.
+Use this article as a checklist, and you’ll soon see the strongest and healthiest seedlings ready for transplanting into your garden!

 As you progress, we’d love to see photos of your creativity and how you solved particular challenges with your climate or situation.
 We will share them with everyone to help others overcome similar issues!